TattdCodeMonkey/geopotion/README.md

 *** WIP ***

-This is a module for dealing with geo spatial data.
+This is an Elixir module for dealing with geo spatial data.

 Angle    - stores an angle in either decimal degrees or radians. has functions for normalizing and conversions Distance - stores a distance value in a subset of supported units of measure. has functions for converting between units